wulongict/SpectralArchive/README.md

 After this step, spectroscape creates a spectral archive using the data in `../mass_spectra/` with default parameters in `./conf/spectroscape_auto.conf`.

-### Add new data/annotation to a existing spectral archive:
+### Add new data or annotation to a existing spectral archive

 #### Supported data formats